- Secondary hard drives are an excellent way for you to extend the storage capacity of your PC without having to replace your main one.

 1.2 Update drivers automatically (suggested)

-Therefore you might want to use this Driver Update software that automatically downloads and installs the necessary drivers.
-This tool is approved by Microsoft and Norton Antivirus.
+Therefore you might want to use this cutting-edge software that automatically downloads and installs the necessary drivers.

 2. Change driver letter and path